What is acrylamide?

 For most people, the major potential sources of acrylamide exposure are in certain foods and in cigarette smoke.
 It is not yet clear if the levels of acrylamide in foods raise cancer risk, but for people who are concerned there are some things you can do to lower your exposure.

 Certain foods are more likely to contain acrylamide than others.
-This includes potato products (especially French fries and potato chips), coffee, and foods made from grains (such as breakfast cereal, cookies, and toast).
+These include potato products (especially French fries and potato chips), coffee, and foods made from grains (such as breakfast cereal, cookies, and toast).
 These foods are often part of a regular diet.
 But if you want to lower acrylamide intake, reducing your intake of these foods is one way to do so.

 The FDA’s advice on acrylamide is to adopt a healthy eating plan, consistent with the Dietary Guidelines for Americans, that: